-- What are the potential positive impacts on or contributions to society in terms of citizens' quality of lives? - For example, in the areas of equality, employment, healthcare, education, and agriculture - Can it be measured? - Are the impacts attributable directly to the solution? - If the solution is targeted towards an intermediary (like an ISP or Telco operator), what is the evidence that the benefits (such as lower prices, etc.) are being or will be passed on to the end user? - Gender considerations - Different use case can result in impact on women, measurements within the use case should be planned and executed. - Gender KPI question - In any given use case (examples: agriculture, education, etc.) can the impact on women be measured within the use case?
+- What are the potential positive impacts on or contributions to society in terms of citizens' quality of lives? - For example, in the areas of equality, employment, healthcare, education, and agriculture - Can it be measured? - ► Are the impacts attributable directly to the solution? - ▶ If the solution is targeted towards an intermediary (like an ISP or Telco operator), what is the evidence that the benefits (such as lower prices, etc.) are being or will be passed on to the end user? - Gender considerations - Different use cases (examples: agriculture, education, etc.) can result in an impact on women, so measurements within the use case should be planned and executed - For any given use case on social impact, did you collect measurements/data on the impact on women?